tr11/python-configuration/README.md

 # python-configuration
-> A library to load configuration parameters
+> A library to load configuration parameters from multiple sources and formats

 This library is intended as a helper mechanism to load configuration files hierarchically.
 Current format types are: